testscope-io/testscope-io.github.io/getting-started.md

 <img src="/assets/getting-started/11.png" style="width:100%"/>

-Let's say that the test is fail, click "Fail" and write down the reason (if any).
+Let's say that the test failed, click "Fail" and write down the reason (if any).

 <img src="/assets/getting-started/12.png" style="width:100%"/>

-You'll be redirected back to test session page and your scenario will be marked as fail.
+You'll be redirected back to test session page and your scenario will be marked as failed and red-colored.

 <img src="/assets/getting-started/14.png" style="width:100%"/>